sodadata/docs/soda-cl/check-templates.md

 ---
 layout: default
-title: Check templates
+title: Custom check templates
 description: If the built-in metrics that SodaCL offers do not quite cover your more specific or complex needs, you can define your own metrics.
 See examples to copy+paste.
 parent: SodaCL
 ---

-# Check templates
+# Custom check templates

 Out of the box, Soda Checks Language (SodaCL) makes several [built-in metrics and checks]({% link soda-cl/metrics-and-checks.md %}), such as `row_count`, available for you to use to define checks for data quality.
 If the built-in metrics that Soda offers do not quite cover some of your more specific or complex needs, you can use [user-defined]({% link soda-cl/user-defined.md %}) and [failed rows]({% link soda-cl/failed-rows-checks.md %}) checks.

-**User-defined checks** and **failed rows checks** enable you to define your own metrics that you can use in a a SodaCL check; refer to the templated examples below.
+**User-defined checks** and **failed rows checks** enable you to define your own metrics that you can use in a SodaCL check.
 You can also use these checks to simply define SQL queries or Common Table Expressions (CTE) that Soda executes during a scan, which is what most of these templates do.

 The templates below offer examples of how you can define user-defined checks in your checks YAML file, if using Soda Core, or within an [agreement]({% link soda-cloud/agreements.md %}), if using Soda Cloud, to extract more complex, customized, business-specific measurements from your data.